carghai/rust_DDOS_attacker/README.md

 ## What is this program?

-It is a CLI program that spams requests through an url and overloads the url with requests.
+It is a CLI program that spams from UDP or HTTP and overloads the target with requests.

 ## Tests?

 I have tested with an i5 linux laptop and on stable internet I was able to take down a Replit hacker plan server.
+I was also able to slow my home internet to a standstill.

+## What Is AI mode?

+It is exclusively for http and it optimizes the amount of threads for you.

+## What is the header mode?

+It changes your headers to avoid being detected or for certain targets.

 ## How should I use it?